Johanna Loveridge. He Read more [...]

 Funeral Directors Category: South East England

 Johanna Loveridge.
-Here is a comparatively new funeral home (opened in 2009) run by a brilliant, born-again funeral director.
+Here is a modern funeral home, run by a brilliant, born-again funeral director.
 Before she opened Albany, Jo ran a care home.
 Her warmth and capability have ensured rapid growth.
 Word is getting out; people like what she does and the way that she does it.

 Jo is incredibly nice, and we cannot imagine anyone not taking to her at once.
 No airs and graces here, just kindness and friendliness and good manners.
 She’s a class act, unusually intelligent and switched on, seeking to enrich her clients’ experience of creating a funeral.
 There’s nothing rigid in her thinking.
 She’s very happy to have found what it is that she really wants to do.